Advanced usage

 The term regularisation refers to a variety of techniques aimed to reduce overfitting when training a neural network, primarily by discouraging complex models.

-One common regularisation technique is known as dropout (Srivastava et al., 2014), implemented in Flux's Dropout
+A popular regularisation technique is known as dropout, implemented in Flux's Dropout

 layer.
-Dropout involves temporarily dropping ("turning off") a randomly selected set of neurons (along with their connections) at each iteration of the training stage, and this results in a computationally-efficient form of model (neural-network) averaging.
+Dropout involves temporarily dropping ("turning off") a randomly selected set of neurons (along with their connections) at each iteration of the training stage, which results in a computationally-efficient form of model (neural-network) averaging (Srivastava et al., 2014).

 Another class of regularisation techniques involve modifying the loss function.
 For instance, L₁ regularisation (sometimes called lasso regression) adds to the loss a penalty based on the absolute value of the neural-network parameters.
 Similarly, L₂ regularisation (sometimes called ridge regression) adds to the loss a penalty based on the square of the neural-network parameters.
-Note that these penalty terms are not functions of the data or of the statistical-model parameters that we are trying to infer, and therefore do not modify the Bayes risk or the associated Bayes estimator.
+Note that these penalty terms are not functions of the data or of the statistical-model parameters that we are trying to infer.
 These regularisation techniques can be implemented straightforwardly by providing a custom optimiser

 that includes a SignDecay